Molly Fish: A Comprehensive Guide for Aquarists and Fish Enthusiasts

 Their body is round and robust, and their fins are short.

-Their life spam is up to 5 years.
+Their lifespan is up to 5 years.

 Water Parameters

-Molly fish are resistant and can survive in environments with very different characteristics but the ideal pH and Temperature are as follow.
+Molly fish are resistant and can survive in environments with very different characteristics but the ideal pH and water Temperature are as follow.

-The ideal temperature for Molly fish is from 64°F to 82°F. They tolerate colder or warmer water without a problem.
+The ideal water temperature for Molly fish is from 64°F to 82°F. They tolerate colder or warmer water without a problem.

 The ideal water pH for Molly fish is from 7.0 to 8.5.
 They are not very pH demanding but prefer a more neutral pH level.